M.D. with Distinction in Quality Improvement and Patient Safety

 4. Thesis Presentation

 A formal presentation of the results will be made to an audience that includes the members of the student’s committee.
-This represents the student's capability in communicating its findings succinctly to colleagues.
+This represents the student's capability in succinctly communicating to colleagues.
 This presentation must be presented before March 15 of the graduating semester for inclusion on the diploma.

 A general timeline looks like: